akhalii/Home-Server/README.md

 # Home Server
-This is my homelab where I am currently running TrueNAS Scale to use as a local backup for my files and experiment with other sorts of networking tasks.
+This is my Home Server where I am currently running TrueNAS Scale to use as a local backup for my files and experiment with other sorts of networking tasks.

 Applications that are currently deployed on my server are: